metacreature/recipes/README.md

 ### German or English:
 For German or English you have to set SETTINGS_DEFAULT_LANG to 'de' or 'en'.
 After that you have to execute either `_lib/setup.de.sql` or `_lib/setup.en.sql`.
 There are some inserts for category, tags and units you may want to fit for your needs. <br /><br />
 If you want to change the inserts for unit you have to change the 'ingredients_parser_unit_translator' in `language/parse_original_text.de.js` or `language/parse_original_text.en.js`.
 If a regular expression in this list matches it will be replaced by the keys.
-The keys of course have to match with the default-units in the database.
+The keys of course have to match with the default-units in the database.<br />
+I did my very best to find all abbreviation for the units transformed by 'ingredients_parser_unit_translator', but of course, maybe I have missed some.
+You can add them later

 ### Other languages:
 **First of all, it would be great to share your work with me.**<br /><br />